RamonJRV/stoner/README.md

 * Given a Go board position **P**, without accompanying game history except for illegal moves due to ko, find the move **M** that maximizes the probability of a resulting game win.

-I got 99 problems but optimal move estimator given current position state representation ain't one!
+I got 99 problems but optimal move estimator given current position state representation ain't one! (after I finish this project)

 Techniques
 ----------